Department of Justice is now the Department of Communities and Justice. Find out more >

 If you have not included dates for conversations, meetings or emails, make a note of these now.

-Check with the Federal Circuit Court or the Fair Work Commission (depending on who is doing the mediation) to find out where you have to go to attend mediation.
+Check with the Court registry or the Fair Work Commission to find out where you have to go to attend mediation.
 Find out what time it starts and when it is expected to finish.

 If you are going to drive, find out if there is any parking nearby, and how much it costs.
 You don't want to arrive late for mediation because you couldn't find a parking spot.
 If you are going to use public transport, check timetables and make sure you give yourself plenty of time.